 Money Saving Tips

 We stayed with a local family in Switzerland thanks to Workaway.
 It is an amazing scheme, where in return for food and accommodation you volunteer a few hours a day.
 We were so fortunate to stay with such a kind family who ran a glamping site with luxury treehouses.
-(We even stayed in one, which you can read about here.)
 As a treat, they booked us into Les Bains de la Gruyere which was a European spa experience we’ll never forget.

-Read more on how you can stay in over 170 countries worldwide for free as well as our top tips to ensure your dream host says yes, in our Workaway review.
+Read more on how you can stay in over 170 countries worldwide for free as well as our top tips to ensure your dream host says yes, in our Workaway guide.

 Located at an altitude of 900m in Charmey, Les Bains de la Gruyère has most breathtaking backdrop of the mountains of la Gruyère and during Winter, the spa is surrounded by snow.
 As we visited Switzerland in October the pre-alpine landscape was insanely beautiful, trees a fiery orange and the temperature crisp making the outdoor thermal pool even more inviting.
 Depending on the season, the natural spring water which is rich in mineral salts, is heated to 34ºC.